gcedo/rlatex/README.md

 Other options are:

 *    `--language`, set to english as default
-*    `--date`, set to \today as defaul
+*    `--date`, set to \today as default

-The --sections options allow multiple values, but it cannot preceed the project name.
+The --sections option allows multiple values, but it cannot preceed the project name.